 However, several studies show that infected people with no or mild symptoms can still potentially spread the new coronavirus.
-From anywhere between 25 and 80 % of COVID-19 patients are unaware that they are infected, as they either exhibit no or mild symptoms.
+Anywhere between 25 % to 80 % of COVID-19 patients are unaware that they are infected, as they either exhibit no or mild symptoms.

 Asymptomatic means that you are infected with a microorganism, but have never exhibited any disease symptoms.
 In COVID-19, the common symptoms include dry cough, loss of taste or smell, fever, muscle aches, diarrhea, and breathing problems.
 Being asymptomatic or symptom-free does not mean that it is safe for you to come in contact with others or avoid isolation, as asymptomatic patients are also contagious.

 On top of this, many asymptomatic people with positive contact or travel history are not getting themselves tested, or they are not following strict quarantine procedures, which worsens the situation.
-This is why doctors and government officials are urging people to wear cloth face-covering in public and to maintain social distancing.
+This is why doctors and government officials are urging people to wear face masks in public and maintain social distance.

-The following are the routes of transmission of SARS-CoV-2 (the virus that causes COVID-19) from an infected person:
+The following are the modes of transmission of SARS-CoV-2 (the virus that causes COVID-19) from an infected person:

-Pre-symptomatic Transmission - It takes an average of 5 to 6 days for an infected person to show symptoms (can be up to 14 days).
-Until an infected person shows signs and symptoms, he or she is said to be a pre-symptomatic patient.
-Data collected so far show that some individuals can be tested positive 1 to 3 days before the development of symptoms.
+Pre-symptomatic Transmission - It takes an average of five to six days for an infected person to show symptoms (can be up to 14 days).
+Until an infected person shows signs and symptoms, they are said to be a pre-symptomatic patient.
+Data collected show that some individuals can be tested positive one to three days before the development of symptoms.
 A study claimed patients to be most contagious during this period.

-Asymptomatic Transmission - An infected person with no symptoms of COVID-19 is called an asymptomatic patient.
-Until recently, it was believed that such patients do not spread the virus.
-But recent studies have shown contradicting reports.
+- Asymptomatic Transmission - An infected person with no symptoms of COVID-19 is called an asymptomatic patient.
+Initially, it was believed that such patients do not spread the virus.
+But studies have shown contradicting reports.
 Individuals who show no symptoms after being affected with SARS-CoV-2 have the ability to transmit the virus for longer than 14 days.
 It transmits the virus for an extended period as compared to asymptomatic individuals.